Best Projector Under $500 in 2026: NexiGo PJ40 Pro Wins (Tested)

 • Large footprint (bulky to easily move)

-If you want a projector for backyard movie nights and don't want to drag out a soundbar, the Yaber K2s is the one to get.
+If you want a projector for backyard movie nights and do not want to drag out a soundbar, the Yaber K2s is the one to get.
 Yaber partnered with JBL for the internal speakers (dual 10W drivers), and they easily overpower the fan noise - and even the ambient noise of a backyard.
-The 800 ANSI lumen output is strong enough to start your movie before the sun is completely down.
-The tap-to-cast NFC feature on the top of the projector is a brilliant party trick for letting guests stream a YouTube video instantly.
+At 800 ANSI lumens it is the brightest projector in this guide, strong enough to start your movie before the sun is completely down.
+The tap-to-cast NFC feature on top of the projector is a brilliant party trick for letting guests stream a video instantly.

 How This Was Tested

-Each projector was measured for ANSI lumens (9-point average), native contrast ratio, focus uniformity, Rec 709 colour coverage, fan noise (dBA), and input lag.
+Each projector was measured for ANSI lumens (9-point average), native contrast ratio, focus uniformity, Rec 709 color coverage, fan noise (dBA), and input lag.
 Side-by-side viewing tests determined the final picture quality rankings.
+Rankings were cross-checked against current 2026 independent projector reviews.

 Frequently Asked Questions

 No. Most budget smart projectors run NetRange or Android TV with limited app stores.
 A $30 Fire TV Stick or Roku gives you better software, faster updates, and more apps.
-A "dumb" projector + streaming stick is often the better setup.
+A "dumb" projector like the NexiGo PJ40 Pro plus a streaming stick is often the better setup - which is exactly why it wins this guide.

 For a dark room: 500+ lumens is fine.
 For some ambient light: 700+ lumens.
-For rooms with windows: 1000+ lumens.
-The Wemax Vogue at 1404 lumens is the only sub-$500 option that handles ambient light well.
+For rooms with windows: 1000+ lumens - though no sub-$500 projector truly excels in bright rooms.
+The Yaber K2s at 800 ANSI lumens is the brightest in this guide and the best option if you cannot fully darken the room.

 Only if it has low input lag.
-The Nexigo PJ40 Gen 3 is the only sub-$500 projector with a game mode under 20ms.
+The NexiGo PJ40 Pro is the only sub-$500 projector with a game mode under 20ms.
 Most budget projectors have 50-100ms input lag, which is noticeable in fast-paced games.
+If gaming matters, the PJ40 Pro is the clear pick.

 As an Amazon Associate, I earn from qualifying purchases.
 Product prices and availability are accurate as of the date/time indicated and are subject to change.
 NowLetsGet is reader-supported - when you buy through links on our site, we may earn an affiliate commission at no extra cost to you.
 We never let affiliate partnerships influence our recommendations.